dwulff/NLP_2021Autumn/menu/projects.md

 2. Obtain natural language data from the resources listed below or other resources.
 3. Keep to the timeline.

+## Communication

+Rather than other means of communication, please use Slack for all communication pertaining to the seminar and your group work.

+Please download and install Slack, and then join the workshop using this <a href="https://join.slack.com/t/slack-ji25555/shared_invite/zt-w5v312s4-vJJV~LYFLDg1DxnY1ifC6A"><b>link</b></a>.

 ## Project timeline

 <table cellspacing="0" cellpadding="0">